alenkarakkattil/Retail-Scope/README.md

 # RetailScope: An Interactive E-Commerce Sales Dashboard

 Welcome to **RetailScope**!
-This project is an **R package** that builds and launches a user-friendly **Shiny dashboard** to explore a large e-commerce dataset.
+Welcome to RetailScope!
+This project is an R package that builds and launches a user-friendly Shiny dashboard to explore and analyze a large Indian e-commerce dataset.

-I built this as a **portfolio piece** to showcase my skills in creating clean, reusable R code and turning complex data into an interactive and insightful tool.
+I built this as a portfolio piece to showcase my skills in creating clean, reusable R code and turning complex data into an interactive and insightful tool.

 ---